Luxoft/qml-coreui/docs/admin/projects.md

 coreui-admin new myproject
 ```

-This will by default create a new project in the `myproject` folder using the `single-process` template.
-To change the template you can provide a `--template` option.
+This will by default create a new project in the `myproject` folder using the `qtauto-process` template using Qt application manager.
+To change the template you can provide a `--template` option, but currently only the `appman` template is supported.

 To launch your newly created project you can use